 You need to ensure that your entire website, not just the blog, has the best chance of being indexed by Google.

 If you are worried that you might have an indexation or serious SEO issues, we can refer you to an excellent SEO agency who will provide you with expert advice.

-You will be working directly with either Ivan or Natasha, depending on your niche and content requirements.
+You will be working directly with a dedicated Account Manager, depending on your niche and content requirements.

 We have a daily process that ensures your content creation is being managed on a very regular basis.

 You will hear from your Account Manager at least once a week, or more often if your project is particularly busy.

 After your batch wraps up, you will continue to hear from your account manager over the course of a few months as they provide you with updates.

 Yes, we send an automated content report that shows what is happening with your batch of work.

 It is updated every 2 hours and available to customers who have ordered more than 10 articles, or who order on a regular basis.